keelback-code/wwww/TESTING_README.md

 * From individual battle posts there is an option to edit and delete posts.
 When editing a post, the form is pre-filled with information from the relevant post.

 *As a staff member, I can delete comments from blog posts so that my website can have a friendly environment.*

+* Delete button beneath each comment which is only visible to staff members.

 *As a staff member, I will be provided with search engine optimisation for my site so that I can receive increased traffic and sales.*